 Previously called the Whitbread Round the World Race, it runs every three years.
-The current race began in Spain on 22 Oct 2017 and has just completed its sixth of eleven legs to circumnavigate the globe.
-It will take seven yachts approximately nine months to travel 45,000 miles.
-The most challenging leg is next, crossing the Southern Ocean from Auckland New Zealand to Itajai Brazil.
+The 2017 installation began in in Spain on 22 October and reached New Zealand after the sixth of its eleven legs to circumnavigate the globe.
+The most challenging leg was after our temperate island, crossing the Southern Ocean from Auckland New Zealand to Itajai Brazil.

-More than just a challenge, this year the teams are spreading the United Nation’s message of sustainability and promoting the UN campaign “Clean Seas: Turn the Tide on Plastic”.
+More than just a challenge, during the last instalment of the race the teams were spreading the United Nation’s message of sustainability and promoting the UN campaign “Clean Seas: Turn the Tide on Plastic”.

-Taking this a step further, the UN partnered a yacht skipped by Dee Caffari.
-She leads a young team of 1o sailors, most of whom are under age 30.
-The team’s guiding mission is to amplify the United Nations Environmental message throughout the race.
+Taking this a step further, the UN partnered a yacht skippered by Dee Caffari.
+She led a young team of 10 sailors, most of whom were under age 30.
+The team’s guiding mission was to amplify the United Nation’s environmental message throughout the race.

-The fleet is on a stopover in New Zealand and the city has created a race village to celebrate.
+While the fleet was on a stopover in New Zealand, the city created a race village to celebrate.

-This weekend features pro-am races (crew plus invited guests).
-It’s an opportunity for the teams to sail before heading off on their next leg, from New Zealand to Brazil.
+The stopover weekend featured pro-am races (crew plus invited guests).
+It served as an opportunity for the teams to sail before heading off on their next leg, from New Zealand to Brazil.

-Three years ago was the first time we headed to Auckland to see the Volvo Ocean Race fleet.
-Here are our highlights from 2014.
+The first time we headed to Auckland to see the Volvo Ocean Race fleet was in 2014.
+Here are our highlights from that year.

 - All teams race a Volvo Ocean 65.
 With the boats all built to the same specs, the race is about skill and endurance, rather than craftsmanship and technology.